 This lesson about measurements might get a little technical, but we will try to keep it light.

-There is a group called the International Organization for Standardization, which most people call the ISO.
-As you can guess, they organize standards.
-Other groups bring standards to the ISO, standards about fire safety or electrical safety.
-For our industry, the Society of Motion Pictures and Television Engineers (SMPTE) develop standards and bring them to the ISO for worldwide implementation.
+There is a group called the International Organization for Standardization.
+Most people call this the ISO.
+As you can guess, the ISO organizes standards.
+Other groups bring standards to the ISO, for example standards about fire safety or electrical safety.
+For our industry, the Society of Motion Pictures and Television Engineers (SMPTE) develop standards and brings them to the ISO for worldwide implementation.

 The ISO also organizes the most basic of definitions.
-It has been decided that there are 7 basic units of measure, and everything else can be derived from them.
-These International Standard Units are abbreviated as SI Units, and they are:
+The experts have decided that there are 7 basic units of measure.
+Everything else can be derived from these.
+These International Standard Units are abbreviated as SI Units.
+They are:

-You don’t need to know much more than that for most of these.
+You don’t need to know much more than these basic ideas about most of these terms.

 Most people will also know what a second is, and we should all be glad that a second is accurately defined and everyone uses the same definition around the world.

 In the cinema auditorium we will use the second since sound travels so many ‘lengths’ of distance every second.